 Experience the traditional Japanese style sushi in Denver area

 As the great Japanese restaurant that Sakura Hibachi and Sushi is, you can find different kinds of sushi.
 But, there are so many types of sushi receipts that it may present a challenge when choosing from our sushi menu.
-For this reason we believe that the key in understanding sushi world is grouping them by the way they are prepared.
+For this reason, we believe that the key to understanding sushi world is grouping them by the way they are prepared.

 The different kinds of Sushi

 Basic sushi is a small piece of raw seafood placed on a ball of vinegared rice.
-The most common ingredients are tuna, squid and prawns.
+The most common ingredients are tuna, squid, and prawns.
 Cucumber, pickled radish and sweet egg omelet are also served.
 You will find many kinds of sushi presentations with a variety of ingredients.
-Here is a guide to help you deciding which magnificent pieces to choose.
+Here is a guide to help you decide which magnificent pieces to choose.

 Chirashizushi: “scattered sushi”.
 Chirashi is a type of sushi served in a bowl with sushi rice and covered with various toppings called “gu“.
 Usually, it is finished with 9 toppings.
 This dish is very popular in Japanese homes because it is simple to make and there is no one set recipe for it making it ideal for using up leftovers.
 And surprisingly, the most common types of Chirashi consumed in Japan are actually made with other ingredients but fish.

 Inarizushi: This is a kind of sushi or rice ball.
-It consists of a pouch of fried tofu (abura age) filled with sushi sice.
-Abura age is tofu skin that is deep fried, first at 110~120 °C then at 180~200 °C again, and used in many forms in Japanese cuisine.
+It consists of a pouch of fried tofu (abura age) filled with sushi rice.
+Abura-age is tofu skin that is deep-fried, first at 110~120 °C, then at 180~200 °C again, and used in many forms in Japanese cuisine.
 Just beware that because it’s deep fried, it can be pretty greasy, so it’s often prepared boiled in hot water first.